Remember the good old days of emerging digital technology?

 Asset Lifecycle Benefits

-With a data-centric approach, the asset’s database isn’t archived in a warehouse after handover.
+With a A data-centric outlook is a core concept in digital project execution architecture where data is viewed as the most important and perpetual … approach, the asset’s database isn’t archived in a warehouse after handover.

 The data portal lives on as the asset advances from engineering through construction, commissioning, and operations.
 New vendors and project personnel are simply granted access to the digital project hub as required.